 In accordance with Title 38 U.S. Code 3679 subsection (e), FIT adopts the following additional provisions for any students using the U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
-Bill® or Vocational Rehabilitation and Employment benefits, while payment to FIT is pending from the VA.
-FIT will not: (1) prevent nor delay the student's enrollment; (2) assess a late penalty fee to the student; (3) require the student to secure alternative or additional funding; or (4) deny the student access to any resources available to other students who have satisfied their tuition and fee bills to FIT, including, but not limited to, access to classes, libraries, or other institutional facilities.
+Bill® or Vocational Rehabilitation and Employment benefits; while payment to FIT is pending from the VA, FIT will not: (1) prevent nor delay the student's enrollment; (2) assess a late penalty fee to the student; (3) require the student to secure alternative or additional funding; or (4) deny the student access to any resources available to other students who have satisfied their tuition and fee bills to FIT, including, but not limited to, access to classes, libraries, or other institutional facilities.

-For more information, please visit our Veteran Services web page: fitnyc.edu/veteran-services/.
+For more information, please visit Veteran Services.